Fano threefolds in positive characteristic IV: Classification tables

 The definition of 5-xx is given in Definition \ref{d-pic5}.
-For a Fano threefold $X$ with $\rho(X)=5$, one of the following holds up to isomorphisms.
-Except for the column \lq\lq blowups", this is proven in Section \ref{s-pic5}.
+For a Fano threefold $X$ with $\rho(X)=5$, one and only one of the following possibilities listed in Table \ref{table-pic5} occurs up to isomorphisms (Theorem \ref{t-pic5-main}, Remark \ref{r column blowup}).

-For a Fano threefold $X$ with $\rho(X)\geq 6$, one of the following holds (Theorem \ref{t-pic6}).
+For a Fano threefold $X$ with $\rho(X)\geq 6$, one and only one of the following possibilities listed in Table \ref{table-pic6} occurs up to isomorphisms (Theorem \ref{t-pic6}, Remark \ref{r column blowup}).